EU AI Act Compliance

 Article 50 transparency obligations apply whenever an AI system — chatbot, recommendation engine, content generator — produces outputs that EU citizens interact with.

-Fines for non-compliance: up to €35 million or 7% of global annual turnover — whichever is higher.
+Fines for non-compliance: up to €35 million or 7% of global annual turnover, whichever is LOWER for a small or medium business — in practice 7% of turnover.

 The EU AI Act is already in force.
 Here's what's live.